Do you have brain rot? Here's how to know

 💙 Start your mindfulness practice today with Jeff Warren’s Mindfulness for Beginners series.

-8. Mindful consumption of media
+8. Practice mindful consumption of media

 Set boundaries by deciding how much time you’ll spend on social media each day, and stick to it.
 This can help prevent excessive, passive consumption.